projectestac/album/README.md

 * A simple **list** of absolute URLs pointing at the images.

 * An HTML snippet with `img` tags forming a **mosaic**.
-For images that act as links in the original document, the `img` tag can be placed inside an `a href` tag pointing at its original link.
+Images can also export their original links.

 * An HTML snippet that creates a **slideshow** powered by [galleria.io](http://galleria.io).
 Images in the slideshow can also reproduce its original link.

 In all cases, the data is copied into the clipboard and can be inserted into any text editor by pressing `Ctrl+V`.
 Mosaic and carousel snippets can be inserted into documents, blog posts, virtual learning environments or any other application based on HTML content.
-Before pasting the code in these platforms, be sure to set the rich-text editor in _plain text_ mode.
+Before pasting the code into a rich-text editor, be sure to set it in _plain text_ mode (usually represented by a button with the symbol `<>` or `html`).

 This is a free software project.
-You can contribute to improving this browser extension by reporting [issues](https://github.com/projectestac/album/issues) or sending [pull requests](https://github.com/projectestac/album/pulls).
+You can contribute to improving this browser extension by reporting [issues](https://github.com/projectestac/album/issues), translating it to other languages or sending [pull requests](https://github.com/projectestac/album/pulls).
 Thanks in advance!

 _Album_ is currently implemented for **Chromium** & **Chrome** browsers.
 We plan to implement it also for **Mozilla Firefox** in the future (developers help wanted!)